Infinitely many nonradial singular solutions of $\Delta u+e^u=0$ in $\mathbb{R}^N\backslash\{0\}$, $4\le N\le 10$: Introduction and Main results

 If $p<(N+1)/(N-3)$, then all solutions are constant \cite{MBL91}.
 When $p=(N+1)/(N-3)$, $\mu=(N-3)(N-1)/4$.
 Then, (\ref{YP}) becomes Yamabe problem on $\bbS^{N-1}$ and various solutions are known.
 If (\ref{DGWC}) holds, then in \cite{DGW12} Dancer {\it et al.} showed that (\ref{YP}) has infinitely many nonconstant regular positive solutions.
 Theorem~\ref{B} in the present paper is its exponential counterpart.

 Let us mention technical details.
 We construct nonconstant regular solutions of (\ref{V}).
 We use an ODE approach.
 Specifically, we find solutions $v$ in the space of functions depending only on $\theta\in[0,\pi]$ which is the geodesic distance from the north pole of $\bbS^{N-1}$.
-Then $v$ satisfies
+Since the solution is regular at both the north and south poles, it holds that $v'(0)=v'(\theta)=0$.
+If it is not the case, then $v$ is singular at $\theta=0$ or $\pi$, and hence the solution (\ref{SS}) becomes singular along a (half) line. $v$ satisfies

 If $v(\theta)$ satisfies (\ref{S1E1}), then $v(\pi-\theta)$ also satisfies (\ref{S1E1}).
-In order to make the problem easier we find symmetric solutions, i.e., $v(\theta)=v(\pi-\theta)$.
+We will use a shooting method from $\theta=0$.
+In this case it is difficult to analyze the behavior of the solution near $\theta=\pi$, because of the singularity of the equation at $\theta=\pi$.
+In order to avoid the difficulty we find symmetric solutions, i.e., $v(\theta)=v(\pi-\theta)$.
 Then (\ref{S1E1}) becomes the following:

 If $N\ge 4$, then (\ref{S1E2}) has the exact singular solution